pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 - Toss 3 Moon Stones
 - Flash **trainer card**
 - Swap the Moon Stones back with the Pokedex
-- Toss all-but-8 from the j. x255 in north connection
+- Toss all-but-8 from j. x255 in north connection
 - Toss the entire TM50 stack below
 - Flash "4" and throw a Master Ball